 Willing to give it another chance?

-This post is specifically for achieving light, bright and airy indoor photos using your dslr and the standard kit lens.
+This post is specifically written for achieving light, bright and airy indoor photos using your dslr and the standard kit lens.
 If you missed the introduction to shooting in manual, you may want to give it a quick read first.

 FIND THE BEST LIGHT